BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 ```

-This will add definitions for `.on`, `.trigger`, etc to RadioShow.
+This will add definitions for `.on`, `.trigger`, etc to `RadioShow`.
 The key difference between this and the `topiarist.inherit` method described above is that these functions are sandboxed.
-If your emitter uses a `this.listeners` array to store listeners added with `.on`, and your RadioShow class happens to use a property `this.listeners` to store the number of listeners the programme receives, the Emitter methods will continue to work.
+If your emitter uses a `this.listeners` array to store listeners added with `.on`, and your `RadioShow` class happens to use a property `this.listeners` to store the number of listeners the programme receives, the `Emitter` methods will continue to work.
 In fact, while the mixin has access to its own state per object, it has no access to the state of the instance.
 It can only call functions and affect state that it defines on the instance.

-According to some people, it's not true to say in this case that RadioShow is-a Emitter because it mixes in the Emitter functionality, rather than specialising the Emitter concept, but since I can't imagine a situation where it would be useful for `isA` to return false in this case, toparist takes the pragmatic view that adding a mixin causes you to become an example of the thing you mixed in for the purpose of `isA` checks.
+According to some people, it's not true to say in this case that `RadioShow` is-a `Emitter` because it mixes in the `Emitter` functionality, rather than specialising the `Emitter` concept, but since I can't imagine a situation where it would be useful for `isA` to return false in this case, toparist takes the pragmatic view that adding a mixin causes you to become an example of the thing you mixed in for the purpose of `isA` checks.

 A Question Of Style